 Why trend following could mitigate risk:

-In a portfolio, you would want to have little correlation between your strategies.
-If we look at the correlation matrix from Mulvey et al. we see that the MLM index has zero correlation to the S&P 500 and also low correlation internally among the different futures contracts:
+In a portfolio, you would want little correlation between your strategies.
+If we look at the correlation matrix from Mulvey et al., we see that the MLM index has zero correlation to the S&P 500 and also a low correlation internally among the different futures contracts:

-As evidence, just look at the performance of trend following since 2010 compared to stocks: stocks have been firing on all cylinders, while trend following has been left in the dust.
+As evidence, look at the performance of trend following since 2010 compared to stocks: stocks have been firing on all cylinders, while trend following has been left in the dust.
 But as of writing, this might be changing.
-For example, so far in 2022 trend following funds have performed fantastically over the last months.
+For example, in 2022, trend following funds have performed fantastically over the last months.
 This is exactly what makes trend following so hard: very long periods with drawdowns or sideways performance with a low win rate.

 Why does trend following work?

-Trend following provides frequently large payoffs during periods of high volatility.
-The win rate is low, but the few rare outliers frequently produce big paydays.
+Trend following frequently provides large payoffs during periods of high volatility.
+The win rate is low, but the few rare outliers often produce big paydays.

-Curtis Faith has written a very good book about trading – mainly about trend following.
-In chapter eleven he mentions something he calls the trader effect.
+Curtis Faith has written an excellent book about trading – mainly about trend following.
+In chapter eleven, he mentions something he calls the trader effect.
 The effect indicates most anomalies get arbed away because traders are seeking to exploit the same inefficiencies in the markets.

 But trend following is a bit different.
 Why is that?